stoeps13/connections-doc/source/admin/install/t_install_dbs_oracle.md

     connect as sysdba

+    !!! note
-    **Note:** If not logged in as sysdba, the statistics gathering job for the Bookmarks database is not created or correctly scheduled.
+    If not logged in as sysdba, the statistics gathering job for the Bookmarks database is not created or correctly scheduled.
 As a result, database performance is impacted.

 6. Enter the Oracle user ID and password.